brcheungdev/master-journey/notes/Information Network/README.md

 This repository contains per-lecture Markdown notes, bilingual terminology, and quick-reference sheets.
 All content is derived from class notes, with added two-language terms, key concept derivations, and explanations of common pitfalls.

-Notes are for study/reference only.
+Notes are for study / reference only.

 ---